Alexander Ferson (Colonel)

 A poor hitter, Ferson hit .133 in 150 career at-bats.

-After his death, he was buried in an unknown cemetery in Manchester, NH.
+After his death, he was buried in Old Saint Joseph Cemetery in Manchester, NH.

 - 15 Wins Seasons: 1 (1889)